 She’s been avoiding me.

 In all fairness I was avoiding her as well, which wasn’t easy when we had classes together, and were in the same house, and were each other’s only friends really.
-It had been since the whole trying to pull all of her hair out before she attempted to cut off the circulation to my leg incident.
+We had been avoiding each other since the whole trying to pull all of her hair out before she attempted to cut off the circulation to my leg incident.

 I made a full recovery if you’re wondering.

-In the times she did sit near me in classes I noticed that she had managed to get the necklace out of her hair, where she had put the Timeturner I decided wasn’t my problem.
-She was the criminal not me - although, if they somehow get fingerprints off of the necklace, then I’m a dead man.
+In the times that she did sit near me in classes, I had noticed that she had managed to get the necklace out of her hair.
+Where she had put the Timeturner I decided wasn’t my problem, she was the criminal not me - although, if they somehow get fingerprints off of the necklace, then I’m a dead man.

 It had been exactly two days since our falling out, I thought she would have caved in a lot sooner than this and started talking to me again, but she hadn’t.

 Oh well, not my problem.
 I’ll just go and get some new friends.
 I glanced around the Transfiguration lesson looking for someone who would be a suitable friend, one who didn’t look like a crazy person or acted like one would be a nice change.
 Can you imagine a friend that got you presents on your birthday, and let you keep them?
 I was almost giddy with excitement at the prospect of a new friend now.

 Sure Lucy was somewhat great, occasionally.
 But she had a very big tendency to have me fearing for my life, it would be nice to have a friend that I didn’t fear.

 “Lucy talk to me.”
 I said turning to look at Lucy who was leaning over her parchment, her back half turned to me; I was giving her one more chance to be my friend before I gave up on her entirely.